xman85615-lang/Aristo-Music-Player-Pro-5/README.md

 # Aristo-Music-Player-Pro
-An offline music player best for beginners
+An offline music player best for home use